rusefi/rusefi_documentation/Lua-Scripting.md

 ## Introduction

-rusEFI strives too offer users as much flexibility as possible, to provide a completely user-defined control strategy for both primary and auxiliary actuators.
-Historically, for many years rusEFI provided a mechanism called FSIO to do just that.
+rusEFI strives to offer users as much flexibility as possible, to provide a completely user-defined control strategy for both primary and auxiliary actuators.

-As of 2022, rusEFI has replaced FSIO with a popular open source [Lua scripting engine](https://en.wikipedia.org/wiki/Lua_(programming_language)) to provide this mechanism.
-Since this page was last updated, rusEFI uses [Lua](https://www.lua.org/) version 5.4 ([v5.4.4](https://github.com/rusefi/lua/blob/master/lua.h#L19])).

 ## Basics